maurosampietro/UltraMapper.CommandLine/README.md

      }

-The above example shows how to call a method taking as input a well structured complex type having defined collections and another nested complex type.
+The above example shows how to call the _add_ method from commandline, passing as input a string representation of the well structured complex-type _CustomerInfo_ as parameter.

+The parameter passed as input to the method _add_ is a compex-type of type _CustomerInfo_ which internally refers to another complex-type of type _BankAccountInfo_ which internally defines a collection of yet another complex-type of type '_CreditCardInfo_'.

 The above example also shows a few features: